cosminc98/books-recommender-sagemaker-fm/README.md

 </br>

 In conclusion, not only does the factorization machine model provide more relevant samples, but both the relevant and the irrelevant samples have higher ratings overall.
+We can also take a look at the Pearson correlation coefficient between the true rating and the predicted ratings.
+For a fixed context size of 5 books, our model achieved a coefficient of 0.142 which is higher than the 0.106 that the baseline got.
+While still being considered a low correlation value, it should be better than the baseline at sorting the samples to know which ones to recommend to users.

 <a name="example-recommendation"></a>
 ### Example Recommendation